Login

 About your project

 Your project idea must be innovative.
-You may research or develop a new process, product or service, or improve an existing one.
 It can relate to any part of the horticultural, and plant-based food and drink supply chain.
 Examples of the types of projects relating to sustainability and circular economies are provided below.
 This list is not exhaustive.

 • Moving towards net zero carbon emissions targets